Cyriaque Lamar

 “So, they’re extinct, yeah?”

-“You know the wild population died off, before you were born.”
+“The wild population died off, before you were born.”

-“You know what’s not extinct?”
+“You know what’s still kicking?”

 “Gravy!”